ultrasn0w/playstationpresence/README.md

 After all that's done, starting up playstationpresence is quite a bit easier:

-1. `pip install -r requirements.txt` in the playstationpresence sub-folder.
-2. Make sure your PSN token/ID and Discord app ID are set in the config file.
+1. Make sure your PSN token/ID and Discord app ID are set in the config file.
-3. Run it: `.\playstationpresence.py` (or `pythonw .\playstationpresence.py` to run in the background)
+2. Run it: `.\playstationpresence.py` (or `pythonw .\playstationpresence.py` to run in the background)
-4. If everything worked you should get a tray icon and a notification to let you know the app has started.
+3. If everything worked you should get a tray icon and a notification to let you know the app has started.
 To quit the app, right click the tray icon and choose "Quit".

 # Other notes